AmmarIrfanDev/Vortex/README.md

    https://www.python.org/downloads/

 4) Go to https://pytorch.org/ and download the latest Libtorch.

-   This is the one I downloaded:
+   This is the one I downloaded (the release one):

 ![image](https://github.com/user-attachments/assets/ac6a0d50-837d-4ed8-8758-9d9d2666822e)